 We want you to be happy during your time at Glenfield College.
 However, sometimes problems do arise.
-If you have any problems, please see the Homestay Manager to talk about these.
-You will have an interview once a term with the Homestay Manager to make sure everything is ok.
+If you have any problems, please see the International Student Administrator or Lake Panorama Homestay Agency to talk about these.
+You will have an interview once a term with Lake Panorama Homestays to make sure everything is ok.